 Here are some of his main philosophical ideas I just had to share with you.

 - Our Senses are not 100 % Accurate

 ‘The senses deceive from time to time, and it is prudent never to trust those who have deceived us even once.’ – Rene Descartes

 Descartes wanted to understand reality, but he realized he couldn’t rely on the evidence provided by his senses because senses are inaccurate.
-A straight object appeared bent in water, and people could sense things they saw in dreams although they didn’t exist.
+A straight object appears bent in water, and people can feel things in the dream world although they don’t exist.

 I firmly agree with Descartes on our senses’ inaccuracy because from where you are right now, a bear can smell a carcass that is 20 miles away, but you can’t.
 The fact that you can’t pick the smell while the bear can pick it shows that your sense of smell is inaccurate.
 For this reason, you can’t fully rely on your senses to understand reality.

 - The Mind and Body Are Different in Nature

 Descartes believed the mind and body are distinct because the mind is a thinking substance while the body is a non-thinking thing.
 He also believed that our minds can exist without the body.

 After pondering on the relationship between the mind and the body, I also realized that they are two separate things.
 The body is a biological system that allows the mind, a non-physical entity, to experience the physical world.